In this webinar, we'll demonstrate :

 Yes.
 Firebird is one of numerous DBMS products that can be used as a model repository for both WebEA and Enterprise Architect.
 For a full list of supported DBMS products, see the Enterprise Architect System Requirements web page.

-Sparx Systems has some demonstration Pro Cloud Server instances on servers residing in Australia, UK and USA among others.
+Sparx Systems has some demonstration Pro Cloud Server instances on servers residing in Australia, the UK and the USA, among others.
 We support and encourage you to run your own Pro Cloud Server instances within your own network to maximize the control and security of your data.

 Much of it can be removed by disabling user security in the copied model.
 For details, see the Help topic Enable/Disable Security